alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/thin-linux.md

 The following steps provide the high-level process to build a Controllee.

 1. Create the base for the AllJoyn application.
-See the [Build an Application using the Thin Library section][build-app-thin-library] for instructions.
+See the [Build an Application using the Thin Library][build-app-thin-library] section for instructions.
 2. Create the code handlers necessary to control the device.
 This includes getters and setters for properties and functions to handle execution of actions.